Proactive Care for a Healthier Tomorrow:

 Pelvic MRI

-Pelvic MRI scans assess reproductive and urinary organs in both men and women.
-They help identify causes of pelvic pain, menstrual irregularities, and urinary issues.
+Pelvic MRI scans are used to assess reproductive and urinary organs in both men

 Cardiac MRI